WHY FOR SALE BY OWNERS NEED TO LIST THEIR HOMES FOR SALE WITH A REALTOR

 With homes selling quickly and prices rising, some homeowners are tempted to try selling their home on their own as a For Sale by Owner (FSBO).

-There are many reasons why 92%* of For Sale By Owners, who tried selling on their own, eventually give up and ultimately list their home for sale with a real estate professional REALTOR.
+There are many reasons why 92%* of For Sale By Owners, who tried selling on their own, eventually give up and ultimately list their home for sale in ARMLS with a real estate professional REALTOR.

 Here are five of those reasons: